Sorry, you need to enable JavaScript to visit this website.

 Other printed items in the VPL collection relating to Ontario land records can be found in the Land Records - Ontario booklist.

 VPL also owns a microfiche copy of the Ontario Archives Land Record Index.
 The Index provides access to Crown Land and related records found in two sets of records at the Archives of Ontario: the Canada Company fonds and the Peter Robinson fonds.
 The records cover the period ca.1780 - ca.1920.
 If a relevant index entry is found in the Ontario Land Record Index, you can order corresponding records on microfilm from the Archives of Ontario.
-Detailed information about the Index is available in the Archives of Ontario's online Research Guide, Using the Ontario Land Records Index ca. 1780 - ca. 1920.
+Detailed information about the Index is available in the Archives of Ontario's online Research Guide, Ontario Land Records Index (Research Guide 205).

 The Archives of Ontario website also includes the following useful online guides to researching land records: